How to Make a YouTube Video (Beginner’s Guide)

 Create a compelling video outro.

 A YouTube outro is where you can add specific calls to action to your video.
-This is also called the end screen, a.k.a. the last part of your video.
+This is also called the end screen, or the last part of your video.

 Four different content types are available for use on your end screens on YouTube called elements.
 These four elements are: